larshp/abapGitServer/README.md

 - A lot of code from abapGit can be reused
 - Currently 7.50 is required, backport is planned
 - Only tested with abapGit as client, support for normal git clients is planned

+Use cases:
+- Automatic backup of objects
+- Increased visibility over changes in system